remotesynth/certifiedfreshevents/content/events/web-development-difficult.md

 ---
-title: "Has Web Development Become Difficult?"
+title: Has Web Development Become Difficult?
 date: 2018-11-27T18:52:51-04:00
-menu:
-  main:
-    parent: events
-    name: Is Web Dev Difficult?
-categories:
-  - Web Development
-  - Web Standards
 cost: 0
-homepage_banner: "Has-Web-Development-Become-Difficult.jpg"
+homepage_banner: Has-Web-Development-Become-Difficult.jpg
-short_desc: "Jory Burson and Raymond Camden explore whether we've made web development difficult to learn."
+short_desc: Jory Burson and Raymond Camden explore whether we've made web development difficult to learn.
-description: "Jory Burson will explore the question of when and how web development became so complicated by looking at the evolution of the industry.
-Then Raymond Camden will explore some of the tools out there designed to help developers learn new skills and highlight some of the pros and cons of each."
+description: Jory Burson will explore the question of when and how web development became so complicated by looking at the evolution of the industry.
+Then Raymond Camden will explore some of the tools out there designed to help developers learn new skills and highlight some of the pros and cons of each.
 embed_url: https://www.crowdcast.io/e/has-web-development
 sessions:
   - webdev-complicated